CinRC/Exercises-on-CCS-CCSK-and-RCCS/some_notes_about_reversibility/main.md

 title: "Some Notes About Reversibility"
 ---

+# Brief Presentation of Reversible Computation

+Distinguish between causal consistent and non-causal consistent.
+Refer to various surveys about "flavors" of reversible computation.

 # Why Is Reversibility of Interest?

 - It is connected to quantum computing,
+- It is related to bio-computing
 - It may open the possibility of low-energy computers,
 - It will simplify the development and proof of correctness of some programs,
 - It opens new perspective theoretically.

 ## Quantum Computing

+Definition of unitary operation.
+Is it just on the surface that quantum computation is reversible?

+## Bio-computing (chemical reactions)

 ## Low-Energy Computers